-Your family's flight has been delayed or cancelled.
+Your family's flight has been delayed or canceled.
 Now what?
 Are you entitled to a refund or a voucher for a future flight?
 A hotel room for the night?
 Is the airline required to give you seats on the next available flight?

 The Lowdown on Passenger Rights

 Airlines never guarantee flight schedules; instead, they reserve the right to change flight times.
 Airlines can cancel flights for many reasons, and the compensation you’re entitled to depends on the reason for the cancellation.

 In general, airlines do not offer compensation if a flight is delayed or canceled due to reasons beyond its control, such as a major weather incident or an airline union strike.
 On the other hand, there may be compensation if the delay or cancelation was due to a reason that could be deemed preventable by the airline, such as equipment maintenance or inadequate staff.

 Getting straight answers can be difficult.
 One problem is that every airline sets its own policies, so there is no universal answer.
 In general, it's not easy to find customer service commitments and contracts of carriage on the airline websites.
 And finally, airline personnel don't always know the details of their own company's policies.

 Thankfully, it just got a whole lot easier to get straight answers thanks to Airfarewatchdog's Guide to Air Passenger Rights, which clearly spells out the customer service policies for domestic carriers in plain English.

 One extremely interesting takeaway: Many airlines will attempt to contact passengers when a flight is canceled using contact information provided at the time the reservation was made.
 But quite often an airline will not inform passengers of all the options available; there may be alternatives, but you have to know what to ask for.

 Just take a look at what happens if your flight is delayed on Delta Airlines: